JamesHujy/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a senior student at the Department of Computer Science, Tsinghua University, China.
-Currently, I’m a member of [THUNLP](http://nlp.csai.tsinghua.edu.cn/site2/index.php/en), advised by [Maosong Sun](http://www.cs.tsinghua.edu.cn/publish/cs/4616/2013/20130424103737386785027/20130424103737386785027_.html).
+Currently, I’m a member of [THUNLP](http://nlp.csai.tsinghua.edu.cn/), advised by [Maosong Sun](http://www.cs.tsinghua.edu.cn/publish/cs/4616/2013/20130424103737386785027/20130424103737386785027_.html).
 My research interests include natural language processing, machine learning and interpretable AI.

+I am one of developers of [Jiuge System](http://jiuge.thunlp.org/), a automatic Classical Chinese Poem Generation System.
+Welcome to use it!